RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us004/01.requirements-engineering/Readme.md

 **Output Data:**

-* All the skills of the collaborator
 * (In)Success of the operation
+* The updated skills of the collaborator

 ### 1.6.
 System Sequence Diagram (SSD)